New housing targets see return of Woking tower block plans on former BHS site

-A previously rejected and “unaltered” 25-storey tower block on the former BHS site in Woking town centre is due back before the planning committee next week.
+A previously rejected and “unaltered” 25-storey tower block on the former BHS site in Woking town centre is due back before the planning committee this week.

 It comes after changes to government housing targets, which means boroughs are under greater pressure to build new homes.

 Donard Real Estate has appealed the council’s refusal and a public inquiry has provisionally been scheduled to open in May 2025.
-However, the developers have also submitted the same application in light of the sweeping changes announced by the government to planning that include huge housing delivery increases for councils.
+However, they have also submitted the same application in light of the sweeping changes announced by the government to planning that include huge housing delivery increases for councils.

 The report, which recommends the plans be approved, reads: “It is clear that the proposed development would make an important, and significant, contribution to the provision of new homes within the borough and would assist in achieving the council’s overarching aim to deliver 1,980 new dwellings within Woking Town Centre by 2027.